RemkoD/NavCumulativeUpdateDeployment/README.md

 ## Choosing the right deployment strategy
 Microsoft describes basically three options to deploy a Cumulative Update.
 * Remove NAV installation and reinstall with a NAV DVD on a higher CU
-* Use ClickOnce (Windows RTC and Web Client only)
+* Use Click Once (Windows RTC and Web Client only)
 * Manual patching servers and clients

 ### Additional alternative
 In an ideal situation servers are not installed, updated and managed manually.
 Installations and configuration changes can be done with PowerShell scripts.
 The scripts together make it possible to generate a new server.
 This has multiple advantages.
 One of them is that you can generate a new server using a new NAV DVD.
 This way you do not need to upgrade a NAV installation with a higher CU, you simply generate a new server with the new NAV CU.
-Using docker is an example of this.
+Using Docker is an example of this.

-### Usecase for this project
+### Use case for this project
 Most NAV installations are still on-premises on manually managed servers with wild diverse environmental characteristics (Windows versions, installed NAV components, environment software, configurations).
-For this usecase I've developed the module NavCumulativeUpdateDeployment.
+For this use case I've developed the module NavCumulativeUpdateDeployment.
 It uses the manual patching method in an automated and more perfected manner.
-It doesn't require much knowledge of the envirnoment you're upgrading.
+It doesn't require much knowledge of the environment you're upgrading.
 The scripts detects and updates NAV components on the fly.

 ## Getting Started
 * Download the project content to your local system